71/BeatSinger/README.md

 ## Usage
 - When lyrics for a song can be found, the message "lyrics found" will be shown at the beginning of the level song.
 - Lyrics are automatically looked up using [musixmatch](https://www.musixmatch.com); you do not need to add them yourself.
-- You can press the `S` key to toggle lyrics in-game.
+- You can press the `Right Thumbstick` (or trackpad on the Vive) to toggle lyrics in-game.
+The key can be changed in `Beat Saber\UserData\modprefs.ini`, by setting `ToggleKeyCode` to a valid `KeyCode` value.

 ### Custom lyrics
 Even though lyrics can be looked up automatically, it can be interesting to have